edwinst/remedybg_wishlist/README.md

     (in a low contrast gray) saying "Switch with Alt", for example.
 I don't know if one could do something similar for Ctrl-Tab, though the latter one is a more standard shortcut for doing that kind of thing, so it is not so important.

+*   **(use)** It is a bit surprising that after keyboard navigation through the tabs with Alt, a tab can only be confirmed and opened by pressing Space, not with Enter.
+Maybe allow Enter, too?

 # All menus

 *   **(eye)** for the selected menu option, the contrast is very bad for the hotkey text to the right of the option.